-save lives by decreasing the incidence of impaired driving, increasing the
+save lives by decreasing the incidence of impaired and distracted driving, increasing the

 correct use of child safety seats and safety belts, and promoting safety when

 Every law enforcement agency in Fremont County will be working overtime